 Lower Level Showers

 Residence Hall Assignment

 Assignment in the Residence Hall is a graduated approach based on level of independence and supervision needs of each student.
-All students start in Upper Level of Edlund Hall.
-As they gain independence and require less supervision a student may be moved to the Lower Level.
-Some students in the Lower Level may experience a greater sense of independence with the addition of a microwave and small refrigerator.
+All students start in the upper level of Edlund Hall.
+As they gain independence and require less supervision a student may be moved to the lower level.
+Some students in the lower level may experience a greater sense of independence with the addition of a microwave and small refrigerator.
 Successful management of the additional appliances and responsibilities in the dorm room builds support for the application to an apartment-style assignment.

 Greater responsibility comes with this increased independence, including preparing own meals, shopping for groceries, managing own time, learning to manage medications (with supervision from health center staff), paying bills, maintaining grades and passing weekly inspection.

 Permission to stay in the freestanding, two-bedroom Cottage located outside the dorm may be granted, if the training program with the apartment goes well.

 For students residing on campus, instruction does not end when the school day is over.
 Just as in a home environment, students are expected to actively participate in daily tasks, chores and activities.
 This expectation serves to provide continued instruction in the Expanded Core Curriculum for students who have a visual impairment.
 Students are evaluated as to their skills and performance in techniques of daily living.
 Residential staff, in conjunction with parents and classroom teachers, determine skill areas in which students will receive instruction during the course of the year.
 Progress reports are written at the end of each quarter and are submitted to the parents along with the academic grades and IEP progress reports.
 Parent involvement is always welcome and encouraged in order to provide a relevant and meaningful ECC educational program for each student.
 When parents want to talk about their child’s progress in the Dormitory Program, contact Sue Pollan, Extended Campus (Dormitory) Director.